grpc/proposal/A93-xds-ext-proc.md

 If the stream terminates with a non-OK status, then by default the data plane RPC will be failed with INTERNAL status.
-However, if the `failure_mode_allow` config field is set to true, then the data plane RPC will instead be allowed to continue, with no further action taken by the ext_proc filter.
+However, if the `failure_mode_allow` config field is set to true and the filter has not yet started sending client or server messages to the ext_proc stream (which will be the case if the body send mode is NONE), then the data plane RPC will instead be allowed to continue, with no further action taken by the ext_proc filter.

 If the stream terminates with OK status, that indicates to the filter that it no longer needs to send any more events to the ext_proc server